 Network Automation

-While some popular automation tools can be used configure network devices, not many people were doing this yet, but are interested.
-Some people had there own glue to configure network devices.
+devices, not many people were doing this yet, but are interested.
+Some

 While automatic configuration of switch ports would be the holy grail, I believe this is a long way off for Bristol.
 What would be more achievable would be the automatic validation of configuration.
 If we could access a read only version of switchport configuration, it would be possible to validate this against the configuration of the host and raise an error if this doesn’t match.